my-13/-B-analysis/README.md

 Please note that only data from one participant is available on this GitHub repo due to data size limitations and anonymity restrictions.

 The full dataset will be uploaded to PhysioNet upon acceptance.

+The main code for the $B recognizer can be found at `bdollar.py`.